gabriellegall/chess_com_bi/README.md

 ## Requirements (locally)
 - Python3
-- A BigQuery project, with a `keyfile.json` containing the credentials
+- A BigQuery project, with the `keyfile.json` containing the credentials
 - Docker Desktop

 ## Commands